Gabriella439/post-rfc/sotu.md

 **Rating:** Immature

-On hobbyist boards like the Raspberry Pi its possible to compile haskell code with ghc.
-There are limitations; some libraries have problems on the arm platform, and ghci only works on newer compilers.
-Cross compiling doesn't work with template haskell.
+On hobbyist boards like the Raspberry Pi its possible to compile Haskell code with GHC.
+There are limitations; some libraries have problems on the arm platform, and GHCi only works on newer compilers.
+Cross compiling doesn't work with template Haskell.
 Stack and other large projects can take more than 1g of memory to compile.

-However, if the haskell code builds, it runs with respectable performance on these machines.
+However, if the Haskell code builds, it runs with respectable performance on these machines.

 **Arch (Banana Pi)**

 update 2016-02-25:

-* installed today from pacman, current versions are ghc 7.10.3 and cabal-install 1.22.6.0
+* installed today from pacman, current versions are GHC 7.10.3 and cabal-install 1.22.6.0
-* a compatable version of llvm also installed automatically.
+* a compatible version of llvm also installed automatically.
-* ghci passes hello world test; cabal/ghc compiled a modest project normally.
+* GHCi passes hello world test; cabal/GHC compiled a modest project normally.

 **Raspian (Raspberry Pi, pi2, others)**

-* current version: ghc 7.4, cabal-install 1.14
+* current version: GHC 7.4, cabal-install 1.14
-* ghci doesn't work.
+* GHCi doesn't work.

 **Debian Jesse (Raspberry Pi 3)**